rydmike/flex_color_scheme/README.md

 needed.
 This is covered in detail in the external [inside FlexColorScheme document (external link)](https://github.com/rydmike/flex_color_scheme/blob/master/INSIDE.md).

-There is a Flutter development plan to deprecate most, if not all, the direct color properties in the `ThemeData` class.
+There is a Flutter development plan to deprecate most, if not all, of the direct color properties in the `ThemeData` class.
 Flutter SDK Widgets should after that only use `ColorSceheme` based colors that are in the ThemeData `colorScheme` property, as the default colors for their designs.
 This design